What happens to bone density in menopause?

 A drug used to treat patients at high risk of bone fractures could benefit women who have been through menopause.

-The National Institute for Health and Care Excellence (Nice) have given the green light for abaloparatide, which is used to manage and treat osteoporosis-It could help more than 14,000 women in England, they say.
+The National Institute for Health and Care Excellence (Nice) have given the green light for abaloparatide, which is used to manage and treat osteoporosis.

+It will be sold as Eladynos and made by Theramex, and could help more than 14,000 women in England.

 Why are postmenopausal women more susceptible to bone issues?